 Frequently Asked Questions

-Capturing the same inspection target under multiple illumination setups generates richer training data per sample, reducing the number of labelled images needed for convergence and improving the model’s ability to detect novel defect appearances.
+Capturing the same inspection target under multiple illumination setups generates richer training data per sample, cutting the number of labelled images needed for convergence and improving the model’s ability to detect novel defect appearances.

-Systems and Sensor Integration Partners : www.roder.it
+Systems and Sensor Integration Partner : www.roder.it

-Artificial Vision Division : www.rodervision.com
+RODER Artificial Vision Division : www.rodervision.com

 More information about RODER VISION : about us

-The information on this website is provided for information purposes only.
+The information on this website is provided for informational purposes only.
 Although it has been prepared with the utmost care, it does not constitute a contractual offer or a binding commitment to supply.
-It may contain transcription, translation or typographical errors.
+It may contain transcription, translation, or typographical errors.
 For precise and up-to-date information, please contact our company directly.